Admin

 further information

 Each time chifra scrape runs, it begins at the last block it completed processing (plus one).
-With each pass, the scraper descends as deeply as is possible into each block’s data.
+With each pass, the scraper descends into each block’s complete data.
 (This is why TrueBlocks requires a --tracing node.)
 As the scraper encounters appearances of address in the block’s data, it adds those appearances to a growing index.
 Periodically (after processing the block that contains the 2,000,000th appearance), the system consolidates an index chunk.

 An index chunk is a portion of the index containing approximately 2,000,000 records (although, this number is adjustable for different chains).
 As part of the consolidation, the scraper creates a Bloom filter representing the set membership in the associated index portion.
 The Bloom filters are an order of magnitude smaller than the index chunks.
 The system then pushes both the index chunk and the Bloom filter to IPFS.
 In this way, TrueBlocks creates an immutable, uncapturable index of appearances that can be used not only by TrueBlocks, but any member of the community who needs it.
 (Hint: We all need it.)

-Users of the TrueBlocks Explorer (or any other software) may subsequently download the Bloom filters, query them to determine which index chunks need to be downloaded, and thereby build a historical list of transactions for a given address.
+Users of of any of the TrueBlocks applications (or anyone else’s applications) may subsequently download the Bloom filters, query them to determine which index chunks need to be downloaded, and thereby build a historical list of transactions for a given address.
 This is accomplished while imposing a minimum amount of resource requirement on the end user’s machine.

 Recently, we enabled the ability for the end user to pin these downloaded index chunks and blooms on their own machines.
 The user needs the data for the software to operate–sharing requires minimal effort and makes the data available to other people.
 Everyone is better off.
 A naturally-occuring network effect.